 In particular, the PostgreSQL TCP/IP port (5444 for EDB Postgres Advanced Server, 5432 for EDB Postgres Extended and community PostgreSQL) must be open to all machines in the cluster.
-If you plan to deploy PGD Proxy, its port must be open to any applications that will connect to the cluster.
-Port 6432 is typically used for PGD Proxy.
+The PGD Connection Manager must also be accessible to all nodes in the cluster.
+By default, the Connection Manager uses port 6432 (or 6444 for EDB Postgres Advanced Server).

-For this example, three hosts with Red Hat Enterprise Linux 9 were provisioned:
+For this serie of worked examples, three hosts with Red Hat Enterprise Linux 9 were provisioned:

-- host-one
+- host-1

-- host-two
+- host-2

+host-3

-- host-three
+- 11051 5